 5. Make sure to type .zip in place of .docx in the file extension and then hit Enter to rename the file.

-Note: You may need to give permission by clicking yes to rename the file.
+Note: You may need to give permission by clicking yes to rename the file in destination directory.

 6. Again right-click on the zip file and select “Extract Here“.